 4. We’re bureaucratic and rule-oriented.

 5. Our work pace is fast ...

-3-page assessment that calculates the degree of cultural differences in key areas
+3-page assessment for use during due diligence that calculates the degree of cultural differences in key areas.

 Listed below are a number of cultural dimensions and indices that are organized across a continuum.